 PK, Pharmacodynamics, and Immunogenicity

-• Maximum concentration was achieved within 2-3 days after SC administration.3
+• Cmax was achieved within 2-3 days after SC administration.4

 • The preliminary estimate of bioavailability with SC administration using formulations with rHuPH20 was approximately 65%.

-• In all cohorts, the saturation of soluble free EGFR and MET was achieved after the first full dose (C1D1 and C1D2).3
+• In all cohorts, the saturation of soluble-free EGFR and MET was achieved after the first full dose (C1D1 and C1D2).4

-• No anti-drug antibodies were detected in any patients.3
+• No antidrug antibodies were detected in any patients.4

-Minchom et al (2023)4 reported the updated safety results from all dosed cohorts and PK results from part 2 (cohorts 3a and 5a) of the PALOMA study.
+Minchom et al (2023)5 reported the updated PK results from part 2 (cohorts 3a and 5a) and safety results from all dosed cohorts of the PALOMA study.

 Results